How to determine the gcode offsets in X and Y for the Z probe and toolheads, with Klipper.

 Add or verify the offsets to the Z probe's configuration file.
 This may require the axes to be homed again so remove the microscope !!

-Move the toolhead T0, with move distance buttons, to any position in X and Y and then push "GOTO REFERENCE POINT".
+Move the toolhead T0, with move distance increment buttons, to any position in X and Y and then push "GOTO REFERENCE POINT".
 The nozzle should return exactly to the crosshair center.
-If it does not match exactly then probably the pedestal has moved.
+If it does not match exactly then, probably, the pedestal has moved.

 Switch from toolhead T0 to T1.

-With the move distance buttons, accurately move the nozzle of toolhead T1 into the center of the crosshair then push "CALCULATE OFFSET".
+With the move distance increment buttons, accurately move the nozzle of toolhead T1 into the center of the crosshair and then push "CALCULATE OFFSET".

 Verify the calculated offset for toolhead T1 by: